paulissoft/oracle-tools/docs/docs/getting-started.md

 {: .no_toc }

 Here we will install the necessary programs and start a connection to a (local) Oracle database.
-For the remainder of the documentation I will presule that the reader is familiar with (and will use) the command line.
+For the remainder of the documentation I will presume that the reader is familiar with (and will use) the command line.

 ## Table of contents